napari/docs/docs/howtos/extending/magicgui.md

 [](magicgui-return-annotations) for information how to use `napari` types to add output to the napari viewer.

-Note all type annotations *require* that the resulting widget be added to a napari viewer.
+For type annotations to work as described, the resulting widget needs to be added to a napari viewer.

 To use these `magicgui` function widgets as plugin widget contributions,